 She describes her research technique as a "kaleidoscope method".
-Every time you turn a kaleidoscope, the in her home country.
-To do so also numerous individual pieces of glass within it form a new image and, as explained by Zablocka-Kos, "this turning represents the passing of time".
-"To be more specific, a building's meaning can change within a still today feels a duty to her former period of just ten years and all the more so after 100 years."
-Using the her students, she researched the life example of a former Saxon square stories of post-war Polish architects in Warsaw, she explains how such a and interviewed a number of them, process occurs.
-In the 18th century, this square was the forecourt of the ings worth conserving as a legacy of residence inhabited by the Saxon prince who was also king of Poland. land's post-war modern architecture lost its independence, the palace was written for the Gazeta Wyborcza headquarters and the square became former pathology lecture hall, which structed on this spot as a symbol of building, which was constructed in the new Russian power at that time.
-1955, is a perfect example of how "The former Saxon square therefore even architecture from this period ties," states Zablocka-Kos.
-"What protection. it always represented, however, was the political power of the time and Agnieszka Zablocka-Kos is using her this can clearly be seen when look- time in Freiburg at FRIAS wisely. its story."
+Every numerous individual pieces of glass within it form a new image and, as explained by Zablocka-Kos, "this turning represents the passing of time".
+"To be more specific, a buildperiod of just ten years and all the process occurs.
+In the 18th century, residence inhabited by the Saxon ties," states Zablocka-Kos.
+"What protection. it always represented, however, was the political power of the time and Agnieszka Zablocka-Kos is using her its story."